dhruv282/generated-image-detection/README.md

 ### GAN Image Dataset - [thispersondoesnotexist.com](https://thispersondoesnotexist.com/)

-We collected our own dataset of GAN generated images by downloading 200 images from thispersondoesnotexist.com.
+We collected our own dataset of GAN generated images by downloading 1500 images from thispersondoesnotexist.com.
 The website thispersondoesnotexist.com generates a completely new image of a person every time the web page is loaded.
 The images are created using the style-based GAN architecture StyleGAN.

-To accurately test these GAN images against real images, we used an additional dataset of real images that were cropped in a similar fashion to the GAN images.
-The dataset is from [kaggle.com](https://www.kaggle.com/ciplab/real-and-fake-face-detection).
+To accurately test these GAN images against real images, we used additional datasets of real images that were cropped in a similar fashion to the GAN images.
+The datasets are from [kaggle.com](https://www.kaggle.com/ciplab/real-and-fake-face-detection) and [NVlabs](https://github.com/NVlabs/ffhq-dataset).

+Our training dataset included 1000 GAN images from thispersondoesnotexist.com, 800 real images from the Real and Fake Face Detection dataset, and 200 real images from NVlabs for a total of 2000 training images.
+For testing, we used 500 GAN Images, 250 from the Real and Fake Face Detection dataset, and 250 from NVlabs for a total of 1000 testing images.

 ## Usage